ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 The implications left Gond stunned.
 This wasn't just religious recognition—it was a political earthquake that would reshape the balance of power across the continent.

-"There's more," Aelindra continued.
-"We offer you a gift, Paladin.
-Knowledge that may aid your cause."
+"Yet more do we offer thee," Aelindra intoned, her voice taking on a ceremonial cadence.
+"A gift unto thee, Paladin.
+Knowledge that may illuminate thy path and strengthen thy righteous cause."

 She gestured, and the air above the stone circle shimmered.
 Images formed in the light—maps, faces, symbols that seemed to burn themselves into Gond's memory.